 CES benchmark revisions only affect April of the previous year to October of the benchmark year and do not affect changes to earlier employment levels.
 However, earlier months of employment history are subject to change due to reconstructions to CES series.
 Reconstructions can result in revisions to both the not seasonally adjusted data and the seasonally adjusted data at both the detailed and aggregate levels.

-Estimates for the period after the benchmark is applied, called the post-benchmark period, are calculated for each month by applying
+Estimates for the period after the benchmark, called the post-benchmark period, are calculated for each month by applying

-previously derived over-the-month sample change ratios to the revised March levels.
-New net birth/death model estimates also are
+previously derived over-the-month change sample ratios to the revised March levels.
+New net birth/death model forecasts also are

 calculated and included in post-benchmark estimation.
 Additionally, new sample from the annual sample update is introduced starting